-So all I had to do was figure out how to pay for our car payment and insurance, food, baby products, clothing, and any travel to visit family that we did with $666/month (how am I just now realizing THAT figure was our monthly income???!!!
-Seems like we should not have made it with that omen 🤷♀️).
+So all I had to do was figure out how to pay for our car payment, insurance, food, baby products, clothing, and any travel to visit family that we did with $666/month.

 But we did.

-As soon as we got that job offer – I looked at our checking account register and started categorizing every single thing we had spent money on for the last three months.
+As soon as we got that grad school job offer – I looked at our checking account register (yup – this was wayyyy before computers 😂).
+And started categorizing on a piece of paper every single thing we had spent money on for the last three months.

-I had a list for eating out, groceries, entertainment, clothing, travel, and gas.
-And then I tallied it up and had to make hard decisions on what was really important to us and what wasn’t.
-And I made the decision to stay home with our first baby and subsequent two others for 18 years.
+I had a column for eating out, groceries, entertainment, clothing, travel, and gas.
+Then I tallied it up and had to make hard decisions on what was really important to us and what wasn’t.

 I know I have a natural knack for accounting but I am pretty sure this software is very easy to use (let me know if you feel differently in the comments below!).

-However here is a Forbes article listing some budget apps for you to check out if you don’t want to try Quicken!
+However here is a Forbes article listing some budget apps for you to check out if you don’t want to try Quicken or Mint.com!